moj-analytical-services/writing_functions_in_r/README.md

-# Intro to programming in R
+# Intro to programming concepts in R
 Functions and control structures